shivkanwer/shivkanwer.github.io/_posts/2023-11-02-zero-trust-architecture-for-azure-managed-databases.md

 Access Control is one of the most important pillars of a Zero Trust architecture.
 When implementing Zero Trust for Azure Managed Databases, integrate the database with Microsoft Entra ID and disable the use of native database username and password.
 This implementation mandates that all user and workload must connect with the database using their own identity assigned through Microsoft Entra ID.
 This approach liberates you from the necessity of storing database credentials in various locations like config files, Key Vault, or Kubernetes secrets, thereby instantaneously mitigating security risks associated with potential database password exposure.

 ### User Access
-When it comes to user access to the database, a fundamental principle to adhere to is 'Keep people away from data'.
+When it comes to user access to the database, a fundamental principle to adhere to is *'Keep people away from data'*.
 It's crucial not to provide users with continuous 24/7, unrestricted access to the database.
 All requests for database access must undergo a thorough review and approval process.

 To implement this, create distinct security groups within Microsoft Entra ID for various user roles that require access to the database.
 These roles might include Database Administrators, Database Developers, Database Support, and more.
 Each of these security groups is associated with specific roles like Admin, Writer, Reader etc. within the database, following the principle of *'least-privilege access'*.